diemastermonkey/uh-recon/README.md

 # uh-recon

+The "Uh-Recon" tools for pre-engagement reconnaissance.

 PROBABLY NOT READY FOR YOU YET

-The "Uh-Recon" tools for pre-engagement reconnaissance.
+## Synopsis
+Tools used by the Unhackers team in pre-engagement reconnaisance and related tasks.

+Features:
+* Does thing
+* Includes example output directory/logs/etc

+Un-Features:
+* Minimal dependencies beyond Shodan CLI
+* Still documented mostly in code
+* Still a mess (but cleanup is active)

 Synopsis

-These are some of the tools used by the Unhackers team in pre-engagement reconnaisance and related tasks.

 Using Shodan
 queries as a starting point, they gather various enrichment